CycloneDX/cyclonedx-php-composer/README.md

   make-bom [options] [--] [<composer-file>]

 Arguments:
-  composer-file                      Path to "composer.json" file.
+  composer-file                      Path to composer config file.
-                                     Defaults to file in current working dir.
+                                     Defaults to "composer.json" file in working directory.

 Options:
       --output-format=OUTPUT-FORMAT  Which output format to use.